-With its "Deutsche Bank" brand-Private Bank Germany focusses pursues a differentiated, customer-focused approach with two strong and complementary main brands: Deutsche Bank and Postbank.
-The Deutsche Bank brand focuses on providing itetheir private customers with banking and financial products and services that include sophisticated and individual advisory solutions.
-The focus of its "the Postbank" brand remains on providing Deutsche Bank's its retail customers with standard products and daily retail banking services supported by direct banking capabilities.
-In cooperation with Deutsche Post DHL AG, Deutsche Private Bank Germany also offers postal and parcel services in the Postbank brand branches.
+Private Bank Germany pursues a differentiated, customer-focused approach with two strong and complementary main brands: Deutsche Bank and Postbank.
+The Deutsche Bank brand focuses on providing their private customers with banking and financial products and services that include sophisticated and individual advisory solutions.
+The focus of the Postbank brand is on providing its retail customers with standard products and daily retail banking services supported by direct banking capabilities.
+In cooperation with Deutsche Post DHL AG, Private Bank Germany also offers postal and parcel services in the Postbank brand branches.